TECLIB/glpi-wince-agent/README.md

 Before building the cab installer, you may want to update the src/Makefile.local with your GLPI server URL so it is defined during installation.

-To build the installer, just start in make cab
+To build the installer, just start:
+ - make cab

-This will also download and install lcab and cabwiz tools from launchpad and github.
+This will also download and install [lcab](https://launchpad.net/lcab) and [cabwiz](https://github.com/Turbo87/cabwiz) tools from launchpad and github.

 ## Generated inventory samples
  * HTC Win-CE based Phone: